TheochemUI/eOn/docs/source/tutorials/displacement_scripts.md

     "keywords": "eOn displacement, saddle search, vacancy diffusion, adsorbate, PTM, OVITO, targeted displacement"
 ---

-# Targeted Displacement for Saddle Searches
+# Targeted displacement for saddle searches

 By default, eOn picks a random atom as the epicenter for each saddle search displacement.
 Random selection is fine for small systems or when all atoms are